TURN or “Traversal using Relay NAT” (TURN) protocol is a STUN extension that allows clients to send and receive data through an intermediary server.

 TURN Servers are used when a peer connection needs a supplemental service to punch through specific types of firewalls or restricted networks.
 Eg: When endpoints are stuck behind different types of NATs, or when a symmetric NAT is in use.

-Acting as a last option for finding how peers connect to each other, TURN gets through these obstacles by relaying the media.
-Clients connect to the TURN server, rather than trying to connect through difficult NATs.
-TURN greatly improves connection success rates at a global scale.
+TURN gets through these obstacles by relaying the media.
+Clients connect to the TURN server, rather than trying to connect through difficult NATs, resulting in improves connection success rates at a global scale.